KarolHenriques/SO_Project/README.md

 The handle_signal() function is used to handle the SIGPIPE and SIGINT signals.

+The original code was adapted by Pedro Sobral on 11/02/13 from Nigel Griffiths' code, and was further adapted by Karol Henriques on 17/04/23.

 # Tiny Web Server

 This is a simple implementation of a web server that handles only GET requests, based on the HTTP 1.1 specification.
 It serves static files and logs all requests and errors to a file called tws.log.